nclarius/pyPL/README.md

         - of PL with valuation function
         - of FOL with domain, interpretation function and variable assignments
         - accepts non-modal structures, modal structures with constant domains and modal structures with varying domains
-    - of intuitionistic logic (Kripke structures with sets of states)  -- currently under construction
+    - of intuitionistic logic (Kripke structures with sets of states)
         - of PL with valuation function
         - of FOL with domain, interpretation function and variable assignments
  - analytic tableau proofs -- currently under construction